tur1ngb0x/linux-powersaving/README.md

     * **Good** = Power saving is enabled.
     * **Bad** = Power saving is disabled.
 * We will need path of the device in order to blacklist it.
+* **NOTE**: All USB devices are blacklisted by default, if they arent, you might need to below steps.
 * Make a list of devices for which you want to disable power savings, such as:
 	* External HDD/SSD
     * Wireless/Wired Mouse